MetLife: International presence

 As of 2015, Julio Garcia-Villalon leads the Middle East & Africa regional business, which is headquartered in the Dubai International Financial Centre and has operated in the region since the 1950s.

 MetLife has been operating in Bangladesh since 1952.
 It is currently the leading life insurer and has been since 1997.
-MetLife Bangladesh is headquartered at the Motijheel Commercial Area, the main CBD of Dhaka.
+MetLife Bangladesh is headquartered in the Motijheel Commercial Area, the main CBD of Dhaka.

 MetLife Foundation

 MetLife Foundation is MetLife's independent charitable and grant-awarding foundation.
 It was founded in 1976 and had provided over $650 million in grants by January 2015.
 The foundation has partnered with and donated to a variety of organizations, including Habitat for Humanity since 2010 and the Martin Luther King, Jr. National Memorial Project Foundation since 2008.
 In 2013, the MetLife Foundation announced a new focus on financial inclusion, including educational programs on basic financial planning for disadvantaged children and financial services aimed at low-income communities.
 According to the OECD, MetLife Foundation's financing for 2019 development increased by 20% to US$14 million.